HackTestes/SimpleAStar/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To run the executable just type the following command:
+To run the executable, just type the following command:
 ```sh
 ./SimpleAStarExecutable
 ```